12 mistakes that can get your data hacked – and how to avoid them

 6. Not using HTTPS

 It may seem like a small change, but the “S” at the end of the hypertext transfer protocol (HTTP) can make a big difference to your online security.
 The “S” means you will force the HTTP protocol to go through another protocol, the secure sockets layer (SSL), which will encrypt and transport your data more safely.
 Sites without HTTPS can expose your data to anyone monitoring their traffic.
-Fortunately, the EFF has a downloadable app that will force sites to use HTTPS whenever possible called “HTTPS Everywhere.”
+Fortunately, the EFF has a downloadable app that will force sites to use HTTPS whenever possible called “HTTPS Everywhere(new window).”

 For those looking to add additional security, consider using a VPN to secure your internet data.